The conflict in eastern Ukraine has escalated, with the pro-Russian separatists admitting that many soldiers from Russia are helping them.

-The devastating crash of a Malaysian Airlines jet in eastern Ukraine focused international attention on the revolt by pro-Russian separatist forces.
-Western governments suspect the airliner was downed by a missile fired from a rebel-held area,
+In July the devastating crash of a Malaysia Airlines jet in eastern Ukraine triggered international outrage.
+Western governments suspect the plane was downed by a missile fired from a rebel-held area.

 A local field commander, Mr Zakharchenko became the "prime minister" of the self-styled "Donetsk People's Republic" (DPR) in early August after his predecessor, Russian citizen Alexander Borodai, announced he was stepping down.

-"I am a Muscovite.
-Donbass should be led by a genuine Donetsk native," Mr Borodai explained, adding that he would stay on as first deputy prime minister.
+His predecessor, Mr Borodai, had said "I am a Muscovite - Donbass should be led by a genuine Donetsk native".
+He said he would stay on as first deputy prime minister.

 It was seen as an effort to prove that the insurgency in eastern Ukraine was rooted locally, not orchestrated by Moscow.